-The County has entered into various lease agreements as a lessee.
-Key estimates and judgments related to leases include how the County determines (1) the discount rate it uses to discount the expected lease payments to present value, (2) lease term, and (3) lease payments.
+Key estimates and judgments related to leases and SBITAs include how the County determines (1) the discount rate it uses to discount the expected payments to present value, (2) agreement term, and (3) agreed-upon payments.

-The County uses the interest rate charged by the lessor as the discount rate, if available.
-When the interest rate charged by the lessor is not provided, the County generally uses its estimated incremental borrowing rate as the discount rate for leases.
+- The County uses the interest rate charged by the vendor as the discount rate.
+When the interest rate charged by the vendor is not provided, the County generally uses its estimated incremental borrowing rate as the discount rate. - The agreement term includes the noncancellable period of the lease or SBITA.

-The lease term includes the noncancellable period of the lease.
-Lease payments included in the measurement of the lease liability are composed of fixed payments and purchase option price that the County is reasonably certain to exercise.
+• The payments included in the measurement of the liability are composed of fixed payments and purchase option price that the County is reasonably certain to exercise.

-The County monitors changes in circumstances that would require a remeasurement of its lease and will remeasure the lease asset and liability if certain changes occur that are expected to significantly affect the amount of the lease liability or lease asset.
+The County monitors changes in circumstances that would require a remeasurement of its leases and SBITAs and will remeasure the assets and liabilities if certain changes occur that are expected to significantly affect the amount of the liabilities.